mcci-catena/MCCI-Catena-SHT3x/CRC-8-Calc.md

 Hint: you can view the contributions of each clock left-to-right across the columns.

 From this it was clear that the C++ calculation has two inputs.
 The first is based on the next 4 bits of the input stream, XORed with the top bits of the CRC; those bits uniquely determine the byte containing the p[x] terms, which can be grabbed from a table.
-The second input is bits 0..3 of the crc, which it must be shifted left to bits 7..4, prior to combining with the bits from the table.
+The second input is bits 0..3 of the CRC, which it must be shifted left to bits 7..4, prior to combining with the bits from the table.

 So we end up with this code, which can be hand-optimized further, but is enough for now.